-Additional accomplishments are voluntarily taken exams, which have no impact on the overall grade of the student and can take place on the level of single courses or on entire modules.
+Additional accomplishments are voluntarily taken exams, which have no impact on the overall grade of the student and can take place on the level of individuel courses or on entire modules.
 It is also mandatory to declare an additional accomplishment as such at the time of registration for an exam.
-Up to 2 modules with a minimum of 9 CP may appear additionally in the certificate.
-After the approval of the examination committee, it is also possible to include modules in the certificate, which are not defined in the module handbook.
-Single additional courses will be recorded in the transcript of records.
-Courses and modules, which have been declared as bonus accomplishments, can be changed to additional accomplishments.
+Additional accomplishments with at most 30 CP may appear additionally in the certificate.